JFLman/AI-PM-Playground/products/AI-Space-Safety-Predictor/mvp/AI-Space-Safety-Predictor-MVP/README.md

 # AI Space Safety Predictor MVP

 ## Overview
 This MVP demonstrates the core functionality of the AI Space Safety Predictor, designed to predict failures in reusable space vehicles using telemetry data and provide preventive recommendations.
-It supports Blue Origin’s mission of safe, low-cost spaceflight.
+It supports XYZ Space Technology mission of safe, low-cost spaceflight.

 ## How to Run
 1. Clone this repo: `git clone <your-repo-url>`